harness/developer-hub/docs/service-reliability-management/use-service-reliability-management/error-tracking-category/error-tracking-in-srm.md

 An Error Tracking snapshot contains valuable information about events in the monitored application.
 This includes:

-* Date and time of the snapshot.
+* Date and time of the snapshot
-* The server and application where the event occurred.
+* The server and application where the event occurred
-* The deployment where the event was captured.
+* The deployment where the event was captured
-* The full call stack.
+* The full call stack
-* The source code.
+* The source code

 #### Forced snapshot